inferentialism-ch/inferentialism-ch.github.io/README.md

 ---

 ### Overview

-We are excited to announce the international conference **Exploring Reasons, Rationality, and Rationalism**, held at the **University of Zürich** between the 10th and the 13th of September 2025.

-The recent publication of *"Reasons for Logic, Logic for Reasons"* marked a milestone for the technical and philosophical development of inferentialist logic.
+The international conference **Exploring Reasons, Rationality, and Rationalism** was held at the **University of Zürich** between the 10th and the 13th of September 2025.
+Ulf Hlobil's and Robert Brandom's new book *Reasons for Logic, Logic for Reasons* was a turning point for inferentialists and inferentialist logic.
+The conference explored its central insights, and how it may be applied within different disciplines, such as within linguistics, epistemology, natural language processing and law.
-This conference offered a first collective take on the book’s reception and its potential operationalization across diverse fields, including the philosophy of language, law, linguistics and information theory.

-The event featured contributions from leading scholars and promising early-career researchers.

 📎 [RRR Conference Program (PDF)](https://philevents.org/event/fileDownload/135581?fileId=18602)